You’ve decided you want to run your first Salesforce Account Based Marketing (ABM) campaign – awesome! But wait, what’s next?

 You’ve selected a high-quality list of accounts, converted those matched leads to contacts and started your first round of prospecting.
 You’re probably feeling pretty good about yourself!
 But then, you’re hit with the dreaded question: “So how is this ABM-thing performing?”

-Fortunately, a little upfront work on your Salesforce campaigns can help you attribute your multichannel ABM efforts and be prepared with answers to those ROI questions.
+Fortunately, a little upfront work on your Salesforce campaigns can help you attribute your multichannel Salesforce Account Based Marketing efforts and be prepared with answers to those ROI questions.

 The best way you can set your reporting up for success is to make sure that all prospecting activities, including efforts from your marketing automation tool, are synced to a dedicated campaign in Salesforce and tagged with the correct campaign type.
 This way, you can either manually review influenced opportunities from campaign members or use a marketing attribution tool, like Engagio Dash or Bizible, to track campaign touches in your pipeline.